Watch CBS News

 "He could've done anything he wanted to.
 He could've lived anywhere he wanted to," Estrada said.
 "But he chose to come back to Los Angeles, and he chose public service."

-The street gang operates out of 3-square-mile section of South LA it considers its territory and was started in 1950, according to Akil Davis, assistant director in charge for the FBI's Los Angeles field office.
+The street gang operates out of a 3-square-mile section of South LA it considers its territory and was started in 1950, according to Akil Davis, assistant director in charge for the FBI's Los Angeles field office.

 Nineteen of the 37 defendants were arrested Tuesday morning while another four were taken into custody the night before, according to Davis.
-He said six defendants are already incarcerated while the remaining eight are considered fugitives with some of them believed to be in Mexico.
+He said six defendants are already incarcerated while the remaining eight are considered fugitives, with some of them believed to be in Mexico.

 "We're actively seeking them," Davis said.